 - Plasma (the liquid portion of the blood containing clotting factors)

-Excess bleeding is common with this condition.
+Excessive bleeding is common with this condition.
 These episodes may be severe, or even fatal.
-Bleeding in the brain is a leading cause of death in patients with this disorder.
+Bleeding in the brain is a leading cause of death in people with this disorder.

 - Development of antibodies (inhibitors) to fibrinogen with treatment

 - Slow healing of wounds

 Call your health care provider or seek emergency care if you have excessive bleeding.

 Tell your surgeon before you have surgery if you know or suspect you have a bleeding disorder.

 Congenital afibrinogenemia is an inherited condition.
 There is no known prevention.

 Gailani D, Neff AT.
 Rare coagulation factor deficiencies.
 In: Hoffman R, Benz EJ Jr, Silberstein LE, Heslop HE, Weitz JI, Anastasi JI, eds.
 Hematology: Basic Principles and Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 139.